 3PLs Digitizing Supply Chains

-What this means for logistics providers is that you can either enter a battle to offer a lower freight price than your competition or you can differentiate your service offering by helping shippers manage their logistics smarter and more efficiently.
+As a logistics provider, this means you can either enter a battle to offer a lower freight price than your competition or you can differentiate your service offering by helping shippers manage their logistics smarter and more efficiently.
 You don’t have to be an MBA to know that pricing is not a sustainable competitive advantage, which is why I’m frequently shocked when I come across prospects failing to embrace this change, asking questions like “Why would I want to give my customers visibility?
 That would confuse them.
-We sell freight, we’ll leave the technology to someone else."
+We sell freight.
+We’ll leave the technology to someone else."
 Sigh.

-One example of a logistics provider who has a forward thinking mindset is Whale Logistics.
-Whale is a full-service freight forwarder and since being founded in 2015, have built an enviable reputation as a leading provider of innovative and cost-effective supply chain solutions through the Asia Pacific region.
+One example of a logistics provider who has a forward-thinking mindset is Whale Logistics.
+Whale is a full-service freight forwarder, and since being founded in 2015, they have built an excellent reputation as a leading provider of innovative and cost-effective supply chain solutions through the Asia Pacific region.

-With Gravity’s cloud based white label solution Whale is offering their customers:
+With Gravity Supply Chain Solutions’ cloud based white label solution Whale is offering their customers:

-By connecting their global supply chain networks through cloud technology, Whale’s customers will enjoy a single global view of their suppliers, data, and movement of goods.
-For Whale, this means adopting a new sales approach which elevates their service offering above traditional freight forwarders .
-Now they can sell on visibility and transparency so the customer forgets about whether he’s going to pay fifty dollars more or less between Melbourne and Shanghai.
+By connecting their global supply chain networks through cloud technology, Whale’s customers will enjoy a comprehensive global view of their suppliers, data, and movement of goods.
+For Whale, this means adopting a new sales approach which elevates their service offering above traditional freight forwarders.
+Now they can sell on visibility and transparency, so the customer forgets about whether he’s going to pay fifty dollars more or less between Melbourne and Shanghai.

-If you are working for a traditional freight forwarder stuck in the old mindset of competing on freight costs, there’s still time, however the next two to three years are critical for the business.
-A handful of Gravity’s existing customers started their search for a visibility solution only after losing a major customer.
+If you are working for a traditional freight forwarder stuck in the old mindset of competing on freight costs, there’s still time.
+However, the next two to three years are critical for the business.
+A handful of Gravity Supply Chain Solutions’ existing customers started their search for a visibility solution only after losing a significant customer.
 And I’m sure you’ll agree, that’s much too late.
 So break away from the familiar and embrace the change that is undoubtedly happening in the logistics industry.
-Even if it’s painful to put up the time and political capital, it’s necessary if you want your business to be around in 2020.
+Even if it’s painful to put up the time and political capital, it’s necessary if you want your business to be around long term.